-The largest grizzlies taken in this area measure an incredible nine feet and weigh in at up to 800 pounds.
+The largest grizzlies have taken in this area measure an incredible nine feet and weigh in at up to 800 pounds.
 A bear that big is considered a serious trophy even on Kodiak Island.
 Even if you don’t have the good fortune to find one that’s that big, you have excellent odds of getting one that measures 7 feet or larger and weighs over 500 pounds.

 On top of these huge sizes, these bears also show up in great numbers and varieties.
 You can regularly spot 10 or more on a single mountainside.
-This gives you a chance to choose your trophy—not just in size, but in color phase as well.
+This gives you a chance to choose your trophy—not just in size, but in the color phase as well.
 They range from the traditional grizzled brown to blond, dark chocolate and red.

 Both spring and fall hunts are available.
 Spring grizzlies usually have better hides and sharper claws, but those taken in the fall have a much higher weigh-in.
 Which one makes the better trophy depends on your interpretation.

 If you go during the spring, you’ll have a longer hunt (14 days compared to the 10-day fall hunts).
 However, you won’t have as many options for a combination hunt.
-You can only combine spring hunts with black bear.
-In the fall, you can add black bear as well as caribou, mountain goat, and western moose.
+You can only combine spring hunts with black bears.
+In the fall, you can add a black bear as well as caribou, mountain goat, and western moose.

 Most of these hunts are performed at high altitudes above the timberline.
 The bears have plenty of food up here at either time of year, and they’re easy to spot.
 That doesn’t mean the hunt is easy, though.

-If you choose to go backpacking, you can expect an extremely demanding hike that will take you through streams, up cliffs and over mountains.
+If you choose to go backpacking, you can expect an extremely demanding hike that will take you through streams, up cliffs, and over mountains.
 You need to be in very good shape to take this option.